FosterSamuel/website/content/posts/digits-large-sums.md

 summary: Tackling the thirteenth Project Euler problem.
 ---

-<a class="post-writtenLink" href="https://projecteuler.net" rel="noopener" target="_blank">Project Euler</a> hosts over 600 interesting math programming problems. <a class="post-writtenLink" href="https://projecteuler.net/problem=13" rel="noopener" target="_blank">Problem thirteen</a>  asks for the first ten digits of the sum of  equally-sized large numbers.
+<a href="https://projecteuler.net" rel="noopener" target="_blank">Project Euler</a> hosts over 600 interesting math programming problems. <a href="https://projecteuler.net/problem=13" rel="noopener" target="_blank">Problem thirteen</a>  asks for the first ten digits of the sum of  equally-sized large numbers.
 The page offers these massive numbers:

 ```js
 37107287533902102798797998220837590246510135740250